chiptumor/chiptumor/README.md

 Call me Chip.

 I use Github for various projects, but I'm still getting the hang of things.
-I haven't used it collaboratively yet *(but would like to eventually!)*.

 I have a whole website about me at [chiptumor.github.io](https://chiptumor.github.io/?s).
 Check me out!